tensorflow/community/rfcs/20221025-sync-devices.md

 ### Platforms and Environments

-Of the three officially supported platforms in TensorFlow (CPUs, GPUs, and TPUs), only GPUs are asynchronous by default, and so `tf.sync_devices` only affects GPUs by default.
-The function `tf.config.experimental.set_synchronous_execution` can make all devices asynchronous, in which case `tf.sync_devices` affects all three platforms.
-Custom devices which are asynchronous by default will need to implement the `SyncDevice` op for `tf.sync_devices` to work correctly
+Of the three officially supported platforms in TensorFlow (CPUs, GPUs, and TPUs), only GPUs are asynchronous by default, and so `tf.test.sync_devices` only affects GPUs by default.
+The function `tf.config.experimental.set_synchronous_execution` can make all devices asynchronous, in which case `tf.test.sync_devices` affects all three platforms.
+Custom devices which are asynchronous by default will need to implement the `SyncDevice` op for `tf.test.sync_devices` to work correctly

 ### Best Practices

-For benchmarks, the best practice will be to call `tf.sync_devices` right before calling `time.time()` (or some other time measurement function) to get the execution time of the benchmark.
-This will be documented in the `tf.sync_devices` docstring.
+For benchmarks, the best practice will be to call `tf.test.sync_devices` right before calling `time.time()` (or some other time measurement function) to get the execution time of the benchmark.
+This will be documented in the `tf.test.sync_devices` docstring.

 ### Tutorials and Examples

-The docstring of `tf.sync_devices()` will describe how to use it with examples.
-We can later consider adding a page describing asynchronous execution in general, similar to JAX’s [Asynchronous dispatch](https://jax.readthedocs.io/en/latest/async_dispatch.html) page.
+The docstring of `tf.test.sync_devices()` will describe how to use it with examples.
+We can later consider adding a page describing asynchronous execution in general, similar to JAX's [Asynchronous dispatch](https://jax.readthedocs.io/en/latest/async_dispatch.html) page.

 ### Compatibility

-`tf.sync_devices()` will be initially added as `tf.experimental.sync_devices()`, which means the API will not be covered by backwards compatibility guarantees.
+`tf.test.sync_devices()` will be initially added as `tf.test.experimental.sync_devices()`, which means the API will not be covered by backwards compatibility guarantees.
 We do not expect to make breaking changes to the API however.

 ### User Impact

-The only user-facing change is that `tf.sync_devices` will be added.
+The only user-facing change is that `tf.test.sync_devices` will be added.